subzey/zopfli-png/README.md

 `--silent`, do not show any messages.
 Except maybe most wild errors.

+`--splitlast`, do block splitting last instead of first.
+This option may reduce the size of output file.
+Requires Zopfli 1.0.0 (April 25, 2013)

 `--help`, if you want to read this section once again.

 Licence
 -------